-(EX1035, 006-07; EX1003, ¶175.)
-In fact, a comparison of Evans' humanized sequence with Bowdish's sequence-which is the correct, apples to apples, comparison for the humanized 5G1.1 antibody that a POSA would make-would have shown the Examiner that there is no mismatch beyond the HCDR3 region of the TPO mimetic peptide insert, as shown below:
+(EX1035, 006-07; EX1003, ¶183.)
+In fact, a comparison of Evans' humanized sequence with Bowdish's sequence-which is the correct, apples to apples, comparison for the humanized 5G1.1 antibody that a POSA would make-would have shown the Examiner that there is no mismatch beyond the HCDR3 region of the TPO mimetic peptide insert:

-(EX1003, ¶176.)
+(EX1003, ¶184.)
 Indeed, a proper comparison would have shown the Examiner that the starting variable region sequence used by Bowdish is identical to the Evans sequence, and that Bowdish swapped out the HCDR3 region of Evans for the TPO mimetic peptide.
 Thus, a POSA could reconstruct humanized 5G1.1 by reversing this step.
-(See EX1003, ¶176.)
-Tellingly, Alexion did not share any such alignments with the Examiner during prosecution, even though they plainly could have.
+(See id.)
+Tellingly, Alexion did not share any such alignments with the Examiner.

-Alexion also misled the Examiner that Bowdish's "[c]onstruction of 5G1.1" would have directed a POSA only to Evans' mouse antibody in Examples 7-10 (EX1036, 013.)
+Alexion also misled the Examiner that Bowdish's "[c]onstruction of 5G1.1"

+would have directed a POSA only to Evans' mouse antibody in Examples 7-10.
+(EX1036, 013.)
 Alexion's argument conveniently ignores the express description of other examples in Evans.
 Specifically, Evans' Example 11 expressly teaches humanized 5G1.1 scFv constructs and is entitled "Construction and Expression of Recombinant mAbs."
 (EX1005, 42:56-45:33 (emphasis added).)
-Example 11 also states: "Recombinant DNA constructions encoding the recombinant mAbs comprising the 5G1.1 CDRs are prepared by conventional recombinant DNA methods[.]"
-(EX1005, 42:59-62 (emphasis added).)
-Evans also discloses "CDR sequences that are useful in the construction of the humanized antibodies of the invention[.]"
-(EX1005, 8:50-54 (emphasis added).)
-By comparison, Alexion focused the Examiner on Example 7, entitled "Preparation of anti-C5 Monoclonal Antibodies," which discloses preparing (not constructing) the parent 5G1.1 mouse antibody from the mouse hybridomas of the prior art.
-(EX1005, 37:34-39:30.)
-This misdirection by Alexion is relevant because a POSA considering Bowdish's "construction of 5G1.1" for assembly of a full-length antibody by recombinant means would have referred to Evans' construction of the humanized 5G1.1 scFv constructs detailed in Example 11, not Example 7.
-(See also supra VIII.C-D; EX1003, ¶177.)
+Example 11 also states: "Recombinant DNA constructions ... are prepared by conventional recombinant DNA methods[.]"
+(Id., 42:59-62 (emphasis added).)
+Evans also discloses "CDR sequences that are useful in the construction of the humanized antibodies[.]"
+(Id., 8:50-54 (emphasis added).)
+By comparison, Alexion focused the Examiner on Example 7, entitled "Preparation of anti-C5 Monoclonal Antibodies," which discloses preparing (not constructing) the parent 5G1.1 mouse antibody from prior art mouse hybridomas.
+(Id., 37:34-39:30.)
+Alexion's misdirection is relevant because a POSA considering Bowdish's "construction of 5G1.1" by recombinant means would have referred to Evans' construction of the humanized 5G1.1 scFv constructs detailed in Example 11, not Example 7.
+(See also supra VIII.C; EX1003, ¶185.)

-Further, the Examiner misapprehended Evans by relying on Alexion's mischaracterization that Evans discloses "multiple options" for heavy chain CDR3 sequence.
+Further, the Examiner misapprehended Evans by relying on Alexion's mischaracterization that Evans discloses "multiple options" for HCDR3 sequence.
 In its Response, Alexion argued that even if a POSA were to consider Evans "for its disclosure of heavy chain CDR3 sequences, Evans et al. allows for multiple options, and nothing in Bowdish et al. or Evans et al. indicates which, if any, were used in the 'scaffold' antibody used to produce Bowdish et al.'s TPO-mimetic peptide[.]"
-(EX1036, 018 (citation omitted).)
+(EX1036, 018.)
 This is a blatant misrepresentation of Evans - all nine humanized scFv sequences of Evans have only one unique HCDR3 sequence (YFFGSSPNWYFDV), not "multiple options."
-(See EX1005, 42:56-45:33; see also supra VIII.C; EX1003, ¶178, Appendix A.) Alexion's misinformation regarding Evans' unique HCDR3 sequence for h5G1.1 misled the Examiner into allowing the claims during prosecution.
+(See EX1005, 42:56-45:33; see also supra VIII.C; EX1003, ¶186, Appendix A.) Alexion's misinformation regarding Evans' unique HCDR3 sequence for h5G1.1 misled the Examiner into allowing the claims.